 - Restore the condition – If your roof is experienced wear and tear and you have a commercial roofer restore it.

 - You replace your roof – If you replace your existing roof with a useable patio, you’ve customized it for additional use.

 However, under Section 179 of the recently passed Tax Cuts and Jobs Act, you can immediately expense the cost of this type of roof work in the year it was performed if you qualify.
 Just keep in mind that there are limits on these costs, which include the following:

-- The maximum amount that you can expense is $1 million
+- The maximum amount you can expense is $1.02 million

-- The phase-out threshold is now $2.5 million
+- The phase-out threshold is still $2.55 million

 These limits are effective if you’ve performed betterment, restoration or adaptation work on your roof after December 31, 2017.
-Amounts will be indexed for inflation in 2019.
+Amounts have been indexed for inflation in 2019.

 Can I deduct maintenance costs?

 Any routine maintenance, from minor repairs to annual inspections, that you have done on your roof can be fully deducted in the year that it was done.
 The IRS defines routine commercial roof maintenance as the following: